charite-uwatwembi/CODSOFT/README.md

 ## LEVEL 1 TASK 1: Personal Portfolio

 Create a personal portfolio using HTML and CSS.
-Showcase your skills, projects, and provide a download link for your resume in PDF format.
+Showcasing my skills, projects, and providing a download link for my resume in PDF format.

 ### Project Structure